mwmlln/shinju_select/README.md

 * Delivery and grand total not displaying in checkout page I was missing these two lines in cotext.py in bag app and tutor support Fatima, pointed out this error and helped me resolve the issue.

-### Known error present:

 * Items in the bag can exceed the stock amount if the product is added separately.
+  This behaviour was observed in the CI's walkthrough project of Boutique Ado but it appeared more obvious in my project as there was stock number displayed in the product detail page.
   When a shopper adds an item with quantity within the stock amount and goes back to the same product page and add more of the same item, bag item quantity can exceed the available stock.
-  If I had a enough time, a function to examine the quantity in the shopping bag should be implemented.
+  This is resolved by using if statement to set quantity limit to stock value.
+  Ideally, logic should be put in place to subtract the stock number when the item is added in the bag also return the subtracted number to the stock if purchase is cancelled but I did not have enough time and skillset to implement this logic in time for submission deadline.

+### Known error present:

+* When the issue of shopping item quantity exceeds stock is resolved by setting quantity limit as stock value, JS is still sending the accumulated quantity to toast message.
+This should be replaced to message to the shopper that the quantity is reached the stock availability.

+* Delete items in shopping bag shows no toast message.

 ###  Validating code